craftercms/docs/source/developers/developer-workflow/connecting-prod-cms-to-dev-workflow.rst

 When the author publishes content via the UI, Crafter CMS moves content from the local **Sandbox** repository to a local **Published** repository.
 Once content is committed in **Published** it is considered to be published.

 Remote delivery nodes (or deployment depots) run a Crafter Deployment agent called Crafter Deployer.
 The deployer updates the local content on it’s server by either a duty cycle or on an API invocation.
 Crafter Deployer creates and manages a remote clone of the **Published** repository from the Authoring server.
 A clone is a local Git repository with an upstream relationship with a remote repository (typically on another server and addressed via HTTPS or SSH.)
 In most cases SSH is used by the delivery server to talk to the Authoring server and access the **Published** Git repository.

 -----------------------------------------------------------
 Connecting Content Authoring to Developer Workflow / DevOps
 -----------------------------------------------------------

-The next thing to grok is exactly how your Production content repository and authoring process is “connected” with your Production code repository and DevOps process.
+The next thing to understand is exactly how your Production content repository and authoring process is “connected” with your Production code repository and DevOps process.
 As previously indicated, the primary point of integration is via the distributed repository.

 Now that we’ve got a bit more content on the repository architecture for a site under Studio we can better illustrate the relationship between Studio’s repositories and the Production code repository.